 “It can be wrong, as in doing a lat pulldown without proper form, or wrong like in a CrossFit class, when most people shouldn’t be doing box jumps at all because they don’t have the strength to be doing it at that level.
 The exercises are too advanced for their skill — and that’s when injuries happen,” Straub explained.

-A study in the Journal of Strength and Conditioning Research found that nearly 74 percent of CrossFit participants get hurt.
+A in the Journal of Strength and Conditioning Research found that nearly 74 percent of CrossFit participants get hurt.

 While many have reacted with shock after learning about an intense spinning class causing a very serious condition called rhabdomyolysis, CrossFit-induced cases of rhabdomyolysis have been celebrated as proof of the intensity of the workout.